-Since we haven't specified otherwise, n88modelgenerator will select all default parameters, including default material properties (homogeneous material with isotropic Young's modulus of 6829 MPa), and a displacement, applied to the top surface in the z direction, numerically equivalent to an apparent level strain of -0.01 (the minus indicates compressive strain).
+Since we haven't specified otherwise, n88modelgenerator will select all default parameters, including default material properties (homogeneous material with isotropic Young's modulus of 6829 MPa and Poisson's ratio 0.3), and a displacement, applied to the top surface in the z direction, numerically equivalent to an apparent level strain of -0.01 (the minus indicates compressive strain).
 Refer to the section on n88modelgenerator for details on setting parameters differently if you wish to do so.